-Wesleyan's home page is the University's primary means of disseminating news and information in a timely fashion.
+Wesleyan's home page is the University's primary means of disseminating timely news and information.
 It also plays a role in emergency communications.
 Although the home page is designed to serve both the public and the Wesleyan community, it has a particular focus on the Admission audience and is meant to be a window into University life.
 Two of its more notable features are the President's blog, Roth on Wesleyan, and WesLive, which aggregates blog content from many campus sources and is available for posting by anyone with Wesleyan login credentials.
 A link to Wesleyan's strategic planning document, Wesleyan 2020, is prominent on the home page.
-Users may access all of Wesleyan's social media sites from the home page.

-Since the last reaccreditation, the Office of Communications has introduced Wesleyan Connection, an online newsletter about Wesleyan and its community sent every other week to the alumni, parent, and campus audiences.
 The Admission site, linked from the home page, was redesigned in 2009.
 It offers detailed information about applying, the curriculum, and financial aid (including sample financial aid packages and the new federally mandated Cost Calculator).
 In addition, the site hosts student blogs, chats with Admission representatives, and videos, all intended to help high school students understand Wesleyan's culture.
-Spanish language pages and Google Translate for international students were recently added.
-In 2009 the Admission Office introduced online notification of admission decisions and in 2011 enabled students to respond to offers electronically, making the matriculation process more convenient and seamless.
+In addition to Spanish language pages, we recently added Google Translate for international students.
+In 2009 we introduced online notification of admission decisions, and in 2011 we enabled students to respond to offers electronically, making the matriculation process more convenient and seamless.
 Admission is one of the most heavily trafficked sites in the Wesleyan domain.